My-Random-Thoughts/Server-QA-Checks/README.md

 - Windows Server 2012 R2

 ### Also works, but not supported
-- Windows 2003 Server                         (this will fail on a couple of checks)
+- Windows 2003 Server
-- Windows Server 2016 Technical Preview 3+    (no known errors or issues so far)
+- Windows Server 2016 Technical Preview    (no known errors or issues so far)

 ─────────────────────────────────────────────────────────────────────────────